 Who is Eligible?

 Internet service providers.

-The Jumpstart projects will be funded with support from the Maine Jobs and Recovery Program and other sources and will leverage over $1 million in additional private investment.
+The Jumpstart projects will be funded with support from the Maine Jobs and Recovery Plan and other sources and will leverage over $1 million in additional private investment.
 This combined funding will provide accelerated connectivity to a diversity of places, while also evaluating the overall effectiveness of different technologies and service models.
 The evaluation plan will review service performance, customer experience, digital equity impact, speed to market, lifecycle costs, funding implications and program integration.

 Fall 2022 Jumpstart Awards